margerabe/recruitr/README.md

 Possibility to **create an interview** via POST /interviews.
 Based on following assumptions:
 - A candidate can only have one interview, for only one position
+- A recruiter needs to be assigned manually to the interview based on its id (the recruiter matching/suggestion mechanism is out of scope of this app)
 - A recruiter can have many interviews for different positions (at different points in time)

 After creation of an interview, an **e-mail** is sent to both the recruiter and the candidate along with an .ics file for Outlook integration.